The Malögin

 Safety Note

-Certain parts of the path are steep.
+Some sections of the trail are steep.

 Equipment